symfony/symfony-docs/quick_tour/the_view.rst

 under a very flexible architecture.

 But I'm getting ahead of myself.
-First, you need to learn more about the controller and that's exactly the topic of the next part of this tutorial.
+First, you need to learn more about the controller and that's exactly the topic of the :doc:`next part of this tutorial<the_controller>`.
 Ready for another 10 minutes with Symfony2?

 .. _Twig:          http://www.twig-project.org/
 .. _documentation: http://www.twig-project.org/documentation